tibbdc/AutoESD/README.md

 ### FDS
 This moudle is used for implementing the editing sequences design for fragment-mediated double/single crossover HR technical variant.

-"fragment_double_single.py" is the design program.
+"fragment_double_single.py" is the design program which can also be used alone as a standalone script.

 "config.txt" is the parameter setting file.